javybai/ActivityIndex/README.md

 ## Package Installation

-GSCA software can be installed via GitHub.
+ActivityIndex software can be installed via GitHub.
-Users should have R installed on their computer before installing GSCA.
-R can be downloaded at http://www.r-project.org/.
+Users should have R (http://www.r-project.org/) installed on their computer before installing ActivityIndex.

 ### Install devtools package
 To install ActivityIndex package via GitHub, the user must have installed [devtools](https://cran.r-project.org/web/packages/devtools/index.html), which could be completed by using the following R command